sreedhargs89/AWS-Certified-Cloud-Practitioner-Exam/README.md

 # AWS Certified Cloud Practitioner Exam Preparation Guide

 ## Overview
-This guide provides a detailed timeline and action steps to help individuals prepare effectively for the AWS Certified Cloud Practitioner exam.
-Follow these steps to ensure thorough preparation and increase your chances of success on the exam.
+Welcome to your journey to learn AWS!
+This guide is designed to help you start with the AWS Certified Cloud Practitioner (CCP) exam.
+While we won't be taking the real exam right away, we'll focus on practicing with at least 10 mock papers to build a strong foundation.
+As you progress, you can consider advancing to higher-level exams.

-## Detailed Timeline
+This guide includes a detailed timeline to keep you accountable and on track throughout your preparation journey.

 The preparation timeline is divided into five weeks, with specific action steps outlined for each day.

 | **Week** | **Date**    | **Day** | **Action Steps**                                                                                     | **Learning Resources**                                                                                   |